 Chart Notes: The Key to Evaluating Web Speed Changes

-Our speed monitoring PLUS even adds some notes automatically.
+Our PLUS speed monitoring even adds some notes automatically.

-Why Keep a Change Log for Your Website?
+Why Keep a Web Change Log?

-Throughout the development of a website, numerous changes occur that can affect speed.
+During web development, many changes occur that can affect speed.

 • Making significant changes to the backend.